-4According to Trucost, "Trucost's environmentally extended input-output (EEIO) model combines industryspecific environmental impact data with quantitative macroeconomic data on the flow of goods and services between different sectors in the economy."
+4According to Trucost, "Trucost's environmentally extended input-output (EEIO) model combines industryspecific environmental impact data with quantitative macroeconomic data on the flow of goods and services

 Following the Greenhouse Gas Protocol (available at https://ghgprotocol.org), Trucost distinguishes between three types of emissions.
 The definition provided by S&P is as follows.
 Scope-1 emissions are from directly emitting sources that are owned or controlled by a company.
 For example, scope-1 emissions include the emissions produced by the internal combustion engines of a trucking company's trucking fleet.
 Scope-2 emissions are from the consumption of purchased electricity, steam, or other sources of energy generated upstream from a company's direct operations.
-Scope-3 emissions encompass all other emissions associated with a company's operations that are not directly owned or controlled by the company's supply chain and downstream from the company's owned or controlled operations (e.g., the emissions from the in-use phase of a company's products or services, such as the driving of a truck produced by an automobile manufacturer).
+Scope-3 emissions encompass all other emissions associated with a company's operations that are not directly owned or controlled by the company.
+Therefore, scope-3 emissions include several sources of indirect emissions in both the company's supply chain and downstream from the company's owned or controlled operations (e.g., the emissions from the in-use phase of a company's products or services, such as the driving of a truck produced by an automobile manufacturer).
 We focus our analysis on scope-1 and scope-2 emissions.